acstud/lab1/README.md

 [Environment Modules](http://modules.sourceforge.net/) can be used to quickly set up your system environment to, for example, change versions of software packages, etc...
-You can enable GPU support to build your programs even on the login servers, although they do not have a GPU themselves (so running your programs won't work).

 ### Detecting available modules